open-edge-insights/eii-azure-bridge/README.md

 system.
 To do that, follow the instructions provided by Microsoft in [this guide](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux).

-Next, you must provision EII on your target deployment system.
+Next, you must provision on your target deployment system.
 Follow the instructions provided in the EII READMEs/User Guide for completing this process.

-While provisioning EII on your system, note that you only need to setup the Video Ingesiton and/or the Video Analytics containers.
-All other services are not supported by the EII Azure Bridge currently.
+While provisioning on your system, note that you only need to setup the Video Ingesiton and/or the Video Analytics containers.
+All other services are not supported by the Azure Bridge currently.

 Be sure to note down which directory you generate your certificates into, this will be important later.
 Unless, you are running EII in dev mode, in that case